IHE/PCC.QEDm/input/pagecontent/volume-1.md

-The Clinical Data Source in this profile responds to FHIR-based queries for one or more fine-grained data elements (FHIR resources) defined by the options listed in Section 8.2.
+The Clinical Data Source in this profile responds to FHIR-based queries for one or more fine-grained data elements (FHIR resources) defined by the options listed in Section [8.2 QEDm Actor Options](volume-1.html#actor-options).

-FHIR Capability Statement for [Server](CapabilityStatement-IHE.QEDm.server.html)
+FHIR Capability Statement for [Server](CapabilityStatement-IHE.QEDm.Clinical-Data-Source.html)

 <a name="client"> </a>

 #### 1:8.1.1.2 Clinical Data Consumer

-The Clinical Data Consumer in this profile sends FHIR-based queries to the Clinical Data Source for one or more fine-grained data elements (FHIR resources) defined by the options listed in Section 8.2.
+The Clinical Data Consumer in this profile sends FHIR-based queries to the Clinical Data Source for one or more fine-grained data elements (FHIR resources) defined by the options listed in Section [8.2 QEDm Actor Options](volume-1.html#actor-options).
 Rendering or further processing of the data is not defined by this profile.

-FHIR Capability Statement for [Client](CapabilityStatement-IHE.QEDm.client.html)
+FHIR Capability Statement for [Client](CapabilityStatement-IHE.QEDm.Clinical-Data-Consumer.html)

 <a name="actor-options"> </a>